Fundraisers smash £470k target for Crohn’s vaccine

 The group, who include East Dunbartonshire woman Liz Gallacher, collectively raised an incredible £523,000 within three years to ensure the research to help people suffering from the devastating inflammatory bowel disease (IBD) could go ahead.

-The total, raised by the ‘Crohn’s MAP Vaccine Heroes’, will fund a diagnostic blood test running alongside the trials.
+The total, raised by more than 100 ‘Crohn’s MAP Vaccine Heroes’ from all corners of the globe, will fund a diagnostic blood test running alongside the £2.6 million trials.

-Scientist and retired gastroenterologist, Professor John Hermon-Taylor, who has studied Crohn’s disease for the past 30 years, has developed the vaccine.
+Scientist and gastroenterologist Professor John Hermon-Taylor, who has studied Crohn’s disease for the past 30 years, has developed the vaccine.

 He believes people genetically susceptible to the bug mycobacterium avium subspecies paratuberculosis (MAP) go on to develop Crohn’s disease.